-Deafinitely Theatre, in association with Paines Plough, present Talking Hands, three bold new films directed by Paula Garfield.
+Deafinitely Theatre, in association with Paines Plough, present Talking Hands, five bold films by deaf writers directed by Paula Garfield.

-I Still Blame Myself by Lianne Herbert, starring Kelsey Gordon; Keeping Hope by Melissa Mostyn, starring Nadia Nadarajah; and Lockdown Hairy written and performed by EJ Raymond, tell inspirational stories of deaf single parents in lockdown.
+Life, It Goes On by Abigail Gorman, starring Bea Webster; I Still Blame Myself by Lianne Herbert, starring Cherie Gordon; Keeping Hope by Melissa Mostyn, starring Nadia Nadarajah; The Woman I Am written and performed by Samantha Pearsall; and Lockdown Hairy written and performed by EJ Raymond, tell inspirational stories of deaf single parents in lockdown.

-These compelling and heart-warming monologues are bravely inspired by personal experiences and filmed entirely in the visual storytelling of British Sign Language.
-Both heart-breaking and hopeful, Talking Hands is not to be missed.
+These five compelling and heart-warming monologues are bravely inspired by personal experiences and filmed entirely in the visual storytelling of British Sign Language.

-Talking Hands is directed by Paula Garfield, with photography direction by Becky Bailey, editing by Ted Evans, production design by Frankie Bradshaw, music composed by Chris Bartholomew and dramaturgy by Charlotte Bennett and Phillippe Cato.
+Talking Hands is directed by Paula Garfield, with photography direction by Becky Bailey and Teresa Garratty, editing by Samuel Dore and Ted Evans, production design by Isobel Baker-Smith and Frankie Bradshaw, music composed by Chris Bartholomew and dramaturgy by Charlotte Bennett and Phillippe Cato.

 Watch the short films for FREE at the links below.
 Join in the conversation on social media @DeafinitelyT.